ObscuraSnakeHead/ObscuraMarketplace/README.md

 # Obscura Market
 Obscura Market is a DarkNet Market developed by The ObscuraSec Hacking Group.
 Administrated by ObscuraSnakeHead, Obscura Market is a Monero only DarkNet Market that was developed with OPSec, customer service and functionality in mind.
 # Operating System Requirements
-The Obscura Marketplace Script is developed on the "Kali Linux" platform, but it is recommended to host the market on "Tails OS (Linux) for maximum anonymity and OPSec.
+The Obscura Marketplace Script is developed on the "Kali Linux" platform, but it is recommended to host the market on "Tails OS (Linux)" for maximum anonymity and OPSec.
 # Installation Instructions
 Step 1.)
 Install PHP 8.4 and PHP extenstions by running:
 "sudo apt-get install php8.4-fpm php8.4-mysql php8.4-curl php8.4-gd php8.4-mbstring php8.4-xml php8.4-zip php8.4-bcmath php8.4-gnupg php8.4-intl php8.4-readline php8.4-common php8.4-cli php8.4-gmp"